Ezehuche/atlocale/README.md

 ## File Structure

-There are two ways that json-autotranslate can interpret files:
+There are two ways that atlocale can interpret files:

 - Natural Language (`natural`)
 - Key-Based (`key-based`)

-If you don't specify a file structure type, json-autotranslate will automatically determine the type on a per-file basis.
+If you don't specify a file structure type, atlocale will automatically determine the type on a per-file basis.
 In most cases, this is sufficient.